 Use this POST Nearby API request to find available app users near work location.

 orderrepresents the order for which the search is being conducted.
 The order object includes the order destination and optional parameters like the order_id & any metadata;

 search_typethis indicates the type of Nearby search to be conducted and can be either "region" or "eta";

 search_filterfilters nearby search results by app users with matching.
 You can use this parameter to provide different types of filters such as a maximum search radius, driver profile based filters, specific driver lists, etc;

 Sample Nearby payloads for the different types of searches are provided in the documentation.

 Please review working code examples written in different languages to copy and re-use to make requests via Nearby API.

-As always, please reach out to us if you would like support in any other programming language you would like to use.
+As always, please to us at [email protected] if you would like support in any other programming language you would like to use.